etalonmax94/CareConnect/replit.md

 - **Clinical Tab Integration**: Diagnoses selector component for the Clinical Tab in client profiles.

 #### Document Management System (Folder-Based Organization)
-The document management system now uses a folder-based organization with 10 main categories:
+The document management system is now a comprehensive, interactive storage hub similar to Zoho WorkDrive with per-client folder organization.
+It uses a folder-based organization with 10 main categories:

 1. **Service Agreement** - Contains the tracked Service Agreement document (annual renewal)
 2. **Participant Assessment and Support Plan** - Parent folder with three sub-folders: